tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 DONE: obj-not-in-hand error in cmd_exe()
 	DONE: Strange "blank line" error on trying to put item in box if item is already in box
 	NOTE: Very conflicted re balance between less repitition vs. less readible & less customizable; Pondering
-	DECISION: Now that I've started to standardize hand_check() the code was more readable & customizable before; maybe implement a simple boolean function instead
+	DECISION: Now that I've started to standardize hand_check() I've realized the code was more readable & customizable before
+		IDEA: maybe implement a simple boolean function instead
 	DONE: drop, unlock, lock reversed
 	DONE: reverse put
 	DONE: solve the 'blank response if try to put item in closed container when it's already in the container' (problem in scope_lst() I think)